-Appendix 1 - INTEGRATION JOINT BOARD - INDUCTION & DEVELOPMENT relevance with regard to equality or the Public Sector assessment has not been conducted.
+Appendix 1 - INTEGRATION JOINT BOARD - INDUCTION & DEVELOPMENT relevance with regard to equality or the Public Sector Equality Duty.
+As a result, equality impact assessment has not been conducted.
+The relevance assessment can be viewed via the background references to this report.